gazebosim/gz-gui/README.md

 # Versioning

 This library uses [Semantic Versioning](https://semver.org/).
-Additionally, this library is part of the [Ignition Robotics project](https://ignitionrobotics.org) which periodically releases a versioned set of compatible and complimentary libraries.
-See the [Ignition Robotics website](https://ignitionrobotics.org) for version and release information.
+Additionally, this library is part of the [Ignition project](https://ignitionrobotics.org) which periodically releases a versioned set of compatible and complimentary libraries.
+See the [Ignition website](https://ignitionrobotics.org) for version and release information.

 # License